Battle of Gettysburg : The Devil's Den

 Little Round Top 1863.jpg

-(Photo to the Left: Little Round Top from Devil's Den, taken by Timothy O'Sullivan on July 6, 1863.
-Library of Congress.)
+(Left) Little Round Top from Devil's Den, taken by Timothy O'Sullivan on July 6, 1863.
+Library of Congress.

 After the battle, the area between Devil's Den and the Round Tops was nicknamed "The Slaughter Pen," and Plum Run Valley was referred to as "The Valley of Death."
 The names have remained to this very day.
 Dead of both armies littered the landscape and it was over a week after the battle ended before all of the bodies were buried.
 Twenty years later this area had become one of the most heavily visited sites on the battlefield.
 Hundreds of visitors tramped over the area and thrilled themselves climbing over the large boulders of Devil's Den or exploring the small coves of Plum Run.
 Gettysburg photographer William Tipton established a photo gallery here at the Slaughter Pen where he sold battlefield photos to these early tourists and took their images perched among the boulders in Devil's Den.
 Tipton was later contracted to photograph the work performed by the park commission of the United States War Department, which laid out the avenues and placed many of the position markers in the park.
 By the turn of the century, a group of entrepreneurs had constructed the "Gettysburg Electric Railway" through this portion of the battlefield.
 The rail line transported tourists aboard an electric trolley car to and around Devil's Den, through the Valley of Death, and across the base of Little Round Top.
 The controversial trolley was finally removed after 1915, but the old rail bed is still visible today.